 It would be hard to imagine a small town in southwestern Maine’s wooded wilderness to have a thriving casino.

 The Oxford Casino was originally developed and opened by Maine-based Black Bear Entertainment in 201. its presence in the region originally brought a mix of concerns, but was sold less than a year after opening to Churchill Downs LLC out of Kentucky with many of those concerns fading away.

-Oxford, four years ago, expanded with a 93,907-square-foot addition to the existing gaming facility and features more than 100 guest rooms, including six high-end suites and additional dining options, as well as an expansion of the gaming floor and meeting spaces.
+Churchill Downs then looked at opportunities for expansion later.
+Oxford Hotel and Casino finished renovations and expansion just before the pandemic.
+A 93,907-square-foot addition to the existing gaming facility features a new hotel with more than 100 guest rooms, including six high-end suites and additional dining options, The expansion also added a gaming floor area and meeting spaces.

 Hollywood Bangor has taken a different route to the future.
 While already having a charming hotel, the smallest casino in New England has cut the number of table game offerings, discontinued craps, removed a few more slots, and discontinued two dining options, including its buffet.

 For more images of Hollywood Banger, click HERE